For reading our catalogue and ordering biological materials, please click here

 • The CRBIP distributes its biological resources in France and abroad following safety standards for health and the environment in compliance with regulations and laws, and ensuring maximum traceability.

 • In addition, it is enriched permanently integrating new collections and diversifying existing collections.

 The CRBIP includes the following collections:

-– CIP, Collection of the Institut Pasteur (bacteria and viruses);
+– CIP, Collection of the Institut Pasteur (bacteria);

 – PCC, Cyanobacteria Collection;